w3f/research/docs/polkadot/implementors-guide/subsystems-overview.md

 ## Candidate Backing

-The candidate backing module is in charge of producing statements which assert the (non-)validity of a parachain candidate.
+The candidate backing subsystem is in charge of producing statements which assert the (non-)validity of a parachain candidate.

 ### Inbound Messages